AGE STRONG

 This is a longitudinal study that follows adults over 60 for 3 years, measuring cognitive, social engagement, physical activity, and musical training.
 We are interested in how formal musical training is related to cognitive functioning over time and how casual involvement in music is related to quality of life and mood.

-*Aiping analysed the Time 1 data for this study as part of her honour's thesis on age of acquisition and cognition
+*Aiping analysed the Time 1 data for this study as part of her honour's thesis on age of music acquisition and cognition.

-*Ryan analysed Time 1 and some Time 3 data on physical health and well-being.
+*Ryan analysed Time 1 and some Time 3 data on physical health and well-being for his honour's thesis.

-We are collecting data for Time 3 for this study! (no new participants needed)
+We are entering and cleaning data! (no new participants needed)

 Publications and Presentations